- End of 2nd Half

 UEFA Nations League – Follow the Football match between Republic of Ireland and Denmark live with Eurosport.
 The match starts at 19:45 on 13 October 2018.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Martin O'Neill or Åge Hareide?
+Who will come out on top in the battle of the managers Mick McCarthy or Åge Hareide?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Republic of Ireland and Denmark?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.